Pollock 8 RBIs, Beaty 7 RBIs, each slam as Dodgers bop Brews - WTMJ

 Pollock’s eight RBIs matched the highest single-game total by any player in the history of American Family Field, which opened in April 2001 as Miller Park.
 He shares the record with Josh Willingham (2009) and Yasmani Grandal (2015).
 All three did it as visiting players.

-Chris Taylor scored five runs, going 3 for 3 for the Dodgers.
+Chris Taylor scored five runs, going 3 for 3 to help the Dodgers pull out of their collective slump.

+“That’s what we’re used to doing, going up there, putting up good at bats, putting balls in play, moving guys over,” Beaty said.

 Jacob Nottingham hit two homers for the Brewers, who reacquired him from Seattle earlier in the day.
 The Mariners had claimed Nottingham off waivers from the Brewers last week.

-Julio Urias (4-0), who allowed one run and four hits in seven innings.
+Dodgers starter Julio Urias (4-0) allowed one run and four hits in seven innings.
 He struck out 10 and walked none.

 The Brewers were seeking to sweep a four-game series from the Dodgers for only the second time.
 Milwaukee recorded a four-game sweep at Dodger Stadium in May 2012.